Medicare's Extra Help program can make prescriptions – and prescription drug plan premiums – more affordable.

 Q: How do I qualify for Medicare’s Extra Help Program?

-A: For lower income beneficiaries, there may be help through Medicare’s Extra Help program.
-If you have difficulty paying for prescriptions, the Extra Help program can make prescriptions more affordable than they would be with Medicare Part D alone.
+A: Lower-income Medicare beneficiaries may receive financial assistance through Medicare’s Extra Help program.
+If you have difficulty paying for prescriptions, the Extra Help program – also known as the Low-Income Subsidy (LIS) – can make prescriptions and plan premiums more affordable than they would be with Medicare Part D alone.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.